ChrstnDmbchr/react_notes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Before project build, you will need to create `config.js` file in `/src` that will store the information for the firebase db.
-Example file can be found below:
+Paste firebase configuration settings in to a config variable.

 ```
 const config = {
+  apiKey: ,
+  authDomain: ,
-  FIREBASE_API_KEY: ,
+  databaseURL: ,
-  FIREBASE_AUTH_DOMAIN: ,
+  projectId: ,
-  FIREBASE_DB_URL: ,
+  storageBucket: ,
+  messagingSenderId:
 }

 export default config;